caotic-co/caos/README.md

 Requirements
 ------------

 The minimum requirements for this project is to have installed Python >= 3.5 with the following dependencies updated:

-    -pip
+ - pip
-    -virtualenv
+ - virtualenv

 Installation using PIP
 ------------